 The U.S. Environmental Protection Agency (EPA) recently released two pesticide registration notices (PRNs) that impact how technology providers, crop advisers, and producers manage resistance.
 These documents are in addition to a new framework to address Bt resistance in corn rootworm released in 2016.
-These releases, which all went through public comment, provide guidance in managing resistance and support the strategies and goals of the Iowa Pest Resistance Management Plan (IPRMP).
+These releases, which all went through public comment, provide guidance in managing resistance and support the strategies and goals of the Iowa Pest Resistance Management Program (IPRMP).

 PRN 2017-1, Guidance for Pesticide Registrants on Pesticide Resistance Management Labeling, improves information on pesticide labels to help pesticide users minimize and manage pest resistance.
 PRN 2017-1 details recommended placement and format of mode of action (MOA) codes used by the Weed Science Society of America (WSSA), Fungicide Resistance Action Committee (FRAC), and Insecticide Resistance Action Committee (IRAC) for herbicides fungicide, and insecticide labels, respectively.
 PRN 2017-1 recommends that resistance-management statements be included in the Directions for Use section on labels under the heading “Resistance-Management Recommendations” and provide references to resources for guidance on resistance management.
 Resistance-management statements could include recommendations to scout follow herbicide application, rotate herbicide modes of action, and tank-mix herbicides with different modes of action.